rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 With our product feed plugin, you can accurately generate Google Shopping feeds, also known as Google product feeds.

-This WooCommerce google product feed template includes all the required attributes that you need to sell on Google Shopping.You can even add all the unique product identifiers (brand,mpn,gtin) to your google shopping feed easily.
+This WooCommerce google product feed template includes all the required attributes that you need to sell on Google Shopping.
+You can even add all the unique product identifiers (brand,mpn,gtin) to your google shopping feed easily.

 [youtube https://youtu.be/Xg-zBdYfIZM?utm_source=repo&utm_medium=repo&utm_campaign=repo_googlevdo&utm_id=repo_googlevdo]